ZalgoNoise/zlog/README.md

 ### Overview

-This project started (like many others) as a means for me to learn and understand how logging works (in Go and in general).
+This project started (like many others) as a means for me to learn and understand how logging works (in Go and in general), among other interesting Go design patterns.

 Basing myself off of the standard library `log` package, the goal was to create a new, _minimalist_ logger while introducing great features found in open-source projects like [logrus](https://github.com/sirupsen/logrus).

-Very quickly it became apparent that this project had little or no minimalism as it grew over time.
+Very quickly it became apparent that this project had little or no minimalism as it grew.

-That being the case, the goal morphed from simplicity to feature-rich **and** developer-friendly at the same time -- using abstractions and wrappers to allow more complex configuration or behavior if the dev wants, while (trying to) keep it simple when using simple or default configurations.
+That being the case, the goal morphed from simplicity to feature-rich **and** developer-friendly at the same time -- using abstractions and wrappers to allow more complex configuration or behavior if the dev wants, while (trying to) keep it idiomatic when using simple or default configurations.

 _________________